SU_B_02

 [i] Yes.

-[r] Yes, the degree is a prerequisite for vocational training.
-There is nothing else you can do.
-People here think that you can start working right away.
-That’s not possible in Europe.
-You have to learn a trade first.
-For example, I am now at the point where I have already completed the ninth grade.
-And now I want to [do] an education where you can take care of older people at the end.
-A nurse for the elderly.
+[r] Yes, the conclusion is one Prerequisite for vocational training.
+Otherwise you can’t do anything.
+People think with us that you can start work here immediately.
+That is not possible in Europe.
+You have to learn a profession first.
+For example, I am now where I have already completed the ninth classes.
+And now I want to do an apprenticeship, Where you can take care of the elderly.
+Elderly nurse.

-[r] Yes, I would like to do that now.
+[r] Yes, I want to do that now.

 [i] Wow, that’s good.